 NATIONAL PUMPKIN DAY

 National Pumpkin Day recognizes a favored autumn decoration and food on October 26th.
 Not only do they make great fall decorations, but the pumpkin also completes a variety of tasty recipes.
-Join a pumpkin competition or visit any of the many fall festivals featuring the beautiful gourds.
+Join a pumpkin competition or visit any of the many fall festivals featuring beautiful gourds.
+Read more…

 NATIONAL DAY OF THE DEPLOYED